 According to PwC, a Digital Supply Chain has eight elements: integrated planning and execution, logistics visibility, Procurement 4.0, smart warehousing, efficient spare parts management, autonomous and B2C logistics, prescriptive supply chain analytics, and digital supply chain enablers.
 All of these elements are dynamic, integrated and needed to have all the benefits from digitisation.

-- Integrated planning and execution: to reduce costs and lead times to respond effectively, all aspects of a supply chain should be integrated: suppliers, manufacturing, logistics (distribution), storage, and customers.
+- Integrated planning and execution: To reduce costs and lead times to respond effectively, all aspects of a supply chain should be integrated: suppliers, manufacturing, logistics (distribution), storage, and customers.
 For example, if there is a shortage of raw material on the supplier side (think steel for autos or construction) then this integration allows all parts of the supply chain to collaborate.

-- Logistics visibility: to counter the lack of complete information, traditional Supply Chains are now expecting real-time updates on shipments and need reliable, real-time data on transportation.
+- Logistics visibility: To counter the lack of complete information, traditional Supply Chains are now expecting real-time updates on shipments and need reliable, real-time data on transportation.
 This is just one example of a type of data that logistics can have that would leverage deep analytics to optimise the process strategically.
 This means that it’s necessary to have a Track and Trace (T&T) system with real-time data of any shipment in any transport mode.

-- Procurement 4.0: there are many aspects of buying that have already gone digital, some nearly exclusively so, and you can see a trend in the future for more technology to continue the digital supply chain journey.
+- Procurement 4.0: There are many aspects of buying that have already gone digital, some nearly exclusively so, and you can see a trend in the future for more technology to continue the digital supply chain journey.

-- Smart warehousing: Warehouses are constantly evolving to meet the changing demands of customer fulfillment.
+- Smart warehousing: Warehouses are constantly evolving to meet the changing demands of customer fulfilment.
 With a smart warehouse, this means preparing loading docks before arrival and utilising technology to not only automate inventory but in many cases maintain it without the need for human intervention.
 For example, with sensor-based systems tracking items on shelves, augmented reality and robots may be used to perform automated inventory management.

 - Efficient spare parts management: Producing accurate forecasts for spare parts can save manufacturing costs when everything is well-managed.

-- Autonomous and B2C logistics: autonomous vehicles are also starting to be used in-house to move raw materials or components around by selecting the best route autonomously.
+- Autonomous and B2C logistics: Autonomous vehicles are also starting to be used in-house to move raw materials or components around by selecting the best route autonomously.
 Driverless trucks are also being used to send the products to costumers, and changing how they are interacting with the product.